heptarch/heptarch.github.io/projects.md

 from a concrete problem: a lack in the system, or the possibility of its extension or improvement.
-This is what makes Bell Labs different from, say, the Institute for Advanced Study, whose intellectual freedom exists on a floor of the ivory tower the cardinal numbers cannot reach.
+This is what makes Bell Labs different from, say, the Institute for Advanced Study, whose infinite freedoms exists on a floor of the ivory tower the cardinal numbers cannot reach.